 Acknowledgements

 The authors would like to thank Whitlow Au for providing access to equipment and facilities used in tank experiments, Ross Barnes and the UH Marine Center for logistical support, and Suzanne Kruppa and Christine Grundy for the vessel Hoʻokele.
 Martin Pedersen assisted with research and Dodie Lau provided administrative support.
 Gen Del Raye, Gadea Perez Andujar, Christina Comfort, Tom Swenarton, Jeremy Harden, Greg Burgess, and Nick Ciuffetelli helped in the field, and Anna Neuheimer, Kyle Edwards, and Erik Franklin provided guidance with analysis.
+The authors would also like to acknowledge and thank the editor and our reviewers for their constructive feedback which helped to clarify and improve this manuscript.
 This research was conducted under permit from the State of Hawaii DLNR.
 This is contribution number 3668 from the Virginia Institute of Marine Science.

 References